ibm-cloud-docs/monitoring/captures.md

 Complete the following steps to create a capture file:

 1. Navigate to the *EXPLORE* section in the web UI.
-For more information on how to launch the Web UI, see[Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).

 2. Click the switch host icon ![switch host icon](images/switch_hosts.png).